 Achieve your education dreams with these opportunities for UFCW members and family.
-UFCW Local 663 values free and affordable education for our members’ families.
+UFCW Local 663 values affordable education for our members’ families.
 Here are some resources to find a path to higher education that works for you and your pocketbook.

 UFCW Local 663 recognizes how important education is for the future growth of the young people in this country.
 We are again awarding education grants to our members or their dependents to further their education.
 The winners will receive a one-time educational grant to be applied to the verified school for tuition, book, or room and board.
 The only qualification is that the student will be attending a community or technical college or university.
 The winners will be chosen at random during the July Executive Board meeting from applications submitted.
 Winners will be notified in writing after drawing has taken place.